-TIMOTHY C. STANCEU, Judge, United States Court of International Trade, One Federal Plaza, New York, NY 10278-0001, appointed by President George W. Bush in 2003.
+TIMOTHY C. STANCEU, Chief Judge, United States Court of International Trade, One Federal Plaza, New York, NY 10278-0001, appointed by President George W. Bush in 2003.
 Born in 1951, Canton, OH.

 Education: Colgate University, 1973, A.B.; Georgetown University Law Center, 1979, J.D.

 Career Record: Immediately prior to his appointment to the Court, Judge Stanceu was in private practice for thirteen years in Washington, D.C. with the law firm Hogan & Hartson, L.L.P.
 He represented clients in a variety of matters involving customs and international trade law.
 During the fifteen years prior to his law practice, Judge Stanceu's career in the federal government included a term as Deputy Director of the Office of Trade and Tariff Affairs at the U.S. Department of the Treasury, where his responsibilities involved the regulatory and enforcement matters of the U.S. Customs Service and other agencies.
 Prior to that position, he served as Special Assistant to the Treasury Department's Assistant Secretary for Enforcement and in several positions at the U.S. Environmental Protection Agency.
 There he concentrated on the development and review of regulations on various environmental topics.

 Executive Assistant: Janet Wong

 Case Manager: Cynthia Love (212) 264-2923

 Current Law Clerks:

 Drew Kostic, Duke University School of Law, J.D.
-2011
+2012

-Hiring Policies: One clerk is hired each year for a two-year clerkship commencing in September.
+Hiring Policies: One clerk is hired each year for a two-year clerkship commencing in late summer or early fall.
 Applicants must submit a cover letter, resume, law school transcripts, at least two letters of reference, and a writing sample.
 Law review or other writing experience and an interest in international trade law are considered in ranking applicants.
 Clerks must be willing to travel for court work.
 Please refer to Judge Stanceu's profile on the Online System for Clerkship Application and Review (OSCAR) for current hiring policies and needs.

 Last modified on